-- 1.1 To update the Walsall Local Development Scheme (LDS) to reflect the proposed changes to the published LDS and to reflect updates that have been made to the Local Plan (or Local Development Framework).
+- 1.1 To update the Walsall Local Development Scheme (LDS) to reflect the proposed changes to the published LDS and to include the additional regulation 18 consultation for new potential suitable Walsall housing sites.
 The Council is required by law to determine planning applications in accordance with the development plan unless material considerations indicate otherwise.
-Statutory development plans are therefore very important plans for economic development and regeneration, protecting land uses and supporting the physical enhancement of the Borough, which have to be carefully prepared, subjected to public scrutiny, and examined by independent Planning Inspectors, before they can be adopted. - 1.2 Currently the Council is undertaking a significant piece of work with the Black Country Local Authorities to review the Black Country Plan (BCP) - and known currently as the adopted Black Country Core Strategy (2011-2016) - and by updating the LDS the Council will be formalising the proposed changes to the timetable for this work.
+Statutory development plans are therefore key plans for economic development and regeneration, protecting land uses and supporting the physical enhancement of the borough, which have to be carefully prepared, subjected to public scrutiny, and examined by independent Planning Inspectors, before they can be adopted. - 1.2 Currently the Council is undertaking a significant piece of work with the Black Country Local Authorities to review the Black Country Plan (BCP) and known currently as the adopted Black Country Core Strategy (2011-2016) and by updating the LDS, the Council will be formalising the proposed changes to the timetable for this work.
 It is important to communicate to stakeholders of the Black Country Authority's intentions so the aim of the report is to publish a revised timetable for the BCP.